Quick Notes Intermolecular Forces

 - The bigger the molecules, the greater the intermolecular forces that can arise between them, giving larger molecules higher melting and boiling points.

-- Partial charges are shown using δ+ (partially positive) and δ- (partially negative).
+- Partial charges are shown using δ+ (partial positive charge) and δ- (partial negative charge).

 Full Notes Intermolecular Forces

 Intermolecular forces exist between molecules because of unequal electron distribution within molecules.
 Think of the covalent bond between two atoms in a molecule of hydrogen (H2).

 We can see electrons exist around the whole molecule.
 Electrons move very quickly.
 So, at any one time, the electrons may not be perfectly shared between the two atoms.
 Electrons have a negative charge.
 If we have more electrons on one side of the H2 molecule than the other: that side of the H2 becomes partially negatively charged, and the other side of the H2 becomes partially positively charged.
 Note, these charges are partial as there is still a covalent bond – one atom doesn’t actually gain an electron, it just has a greater ‘share’ of the electrons for a very short period of time.